teodortenchev/cat-adopt/README.md

 -   Home page with available actions (admin specific);

--   Browse animals available for adoption;
+-   Browse cats available for adoption;

+-   Edit each cat available for adoption;

 -   Review pending adoptions in **Adoption Requests**